4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/04-User_inputed_variables/README.md

 Another cool feature about variables is that you don't need to know their value to be able to work with them.

-For example, this application is prompting the user for his or her age.
+For example, this application is prompting the user for their age.
 Let's see if we can change it.

 ## 📝 Instructions: